Dawn4719/Clique/README.md

 It includes our proposed methods VRkCL-V and VRkCL-E.

 ## Code Structure
-- `VRkCL-V` – The sorse code of VRkCL-V, which is vertex-oriented $k$-clique listing algorithm.
+- `VRkCL-V` – The source code of VRkCL-V, which is vertex-oriented $k$-clique listing algorithm.
-- `VRkCL-E` – The sorse code of VRkCL-E, which is edge-oriented $k$-clique listing algorithm.
+- `VRkCL-E` – The source code of VRkCL-E, which is edge-oriented $k$-clique listing algorithm.
 - `Dataset` – Example dataset.

 ---